bruhmastir/library/docs/terminal/salalah/arrivals.md

 If traffic sequencing does not require speed limitations, ATC will advise, “NO ATC SPEED RESTRICTION.”

-### 3.2.3 Deviation from published and recommended speeds
+### 3.2.3 Deviation from Published and Recommended speeds
 Deviation from the recommended speeds from the downwind onwards is not advised, as it affects the turn radius and turn rate, potentially leading to a localizer overshoot.
 Additionally, maintaining these speeds provides controllers with more time to manage aircraft on the downwind leg.

 For aircraft conducting a straight-in approach from the initial STAR fix, speed control is generally not required until the aircraft is established on the final approach course, unless necessary for separation.